Joey (1985 film): Plot

-The plot concerns a 9-year-old boy named Joey Collins (Joshua Morell) who loses his father, but makes contact with what he believes is his deceased parent via a small phone and is terrorized by a ventriloquist dummy named Fletcher who is possessed by a demon.
-The doll summons other demons and evil forces to threaten his friends, mother, enemies, city as only Joey must go into the spirit world to destroy this evil in a battle of good vs. evil.
+A 9-year-old boy named Joey Collins loses his father, but makes contact with what he believes is his deceased parent via a small phone and is terrorized by a possessed ventriloquist dummy named Fletcher.
+The doll summons demons and evil forces to threaten Joey's friends, mother, and enemies.
+Joey must go into the spirit world to destroy the evil doll in a battle of good vs. evil.
 The boy develops the power of telekinesis, which soon gets out of hand.